chirumer/LLM-Powered-Smart-Queries/readme.md

 ## TO DO
 * integrate gemini
-* allow editing session title and deleting sessions in the ui
-* make cost estimation request specific instead of global
+* allow editing session title and deleting sessions in the ui ~~* make cost estimation request specific instead of global~~ [DONE]
 * timeout long running queries
+* separate sessions in sessions tab based on date of last message